-In AbtracOnLine you can create invoices automatically from your project task and timesheet data.
+In AbtracOnLine you can create invoices automatically from your job/project task and timesheet data.

-The Auto Generate by Fee total with narration option creates an invoice with a pre-filled narration paragraph and then inserts the total time fee onto a single line.
+The Auto Generate by ‘Invoice by Fee total with Narration’ option creates an invoice with a pre-filled narration paragraph and then inserts the total time fee onto a single line.
 You can choose to itemise disbursements, or exclude them from the automatically generated invoice.